-The Department of Public Safety monitors over 18,800 fire and security alarm zones or individual points, and almost 2,760 centrally coordinated access devices process a request for access every 1.2 seconds during a typical business day.
+The Department of Public Safety monitors over 15,970 fire and security alarm zones or individual points, and over 3,000 centrally coordinated access devices.

 We continue to expand the use of CCTV technology to extend our monitoring capability of parking lots, walkways and key building lobbies.
 This is a multi-year effort that will continue to expand.
-Over 510 centrally monitored CCTV cameras cover major portions of campus, and images are stored for about two weeks on a 205-terabyte array for retrieval.
+Over 545 centrally monitored CCTV cameras cover major portions of campus, and images are stored for about two weeks on a 256-terabyte array for retrieval.
 Careful attention is given to the protection of information so it is used only as intended for approved University services.